CharlesAbuga/farm_up/README.md

 # Farm Up Application

+Farming has greatly improved over the years, yet one thing that scratches the heads of many farmers is a proper farm management system, that will enable them to accurately run farm activities without the worry of missing scheduled deadlines, hence the creation of FarmUp.
+An app that solves this specific problem.

 This is an application made for farmers to help them manage their livestock using various features such as scheduling feeds, vaccinations and also capturing quantity of produce.

 It enables farmers focus on more important farm activities as it is cumbersome to remember all activities without a proper management system.